Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Three-Stage Framework for Referring Image Segmentation

-Using this insight, we design a loss that simultaneously drives the model towards the most likely mask from the \bluedataset set (\textit{i.e.,} from the set $\{\pseudomask^c_{j,k}\}_c$), while ensuring that different objects in the same image choose different masks.
 For ease of notation we will drop the image index $i$ for the rest of this section (given the loss is defined per image) and consider $\prediction_{j,k} = f(\img, \sent_{j,k})$.
+We design a loss that simultaneously drives the model towards the most likely mask from set \bluedataset (\textit{i.e.,} from the set $\{\pseudomask^1_{j,k},\dots,\pseudomask^C_{j,k}\}$), while ensuring that different objects in the same image choose different masks.
 We take inspiration from the work of \cite{romera2016recurrent}, in which the authors use the Hungarian method to solve the bipartite matching problem of outputting segmentation masks using a recurrent network.
 Similarly, we define our matching problem as: